-There may be patient episodes of SAB identified by a hospital which did not originate in the identifying hospital (as determined by the definition of a patient episode of SAB), but in another hospital.
+There may be patient episodes of SAB identified by a hospital which did not originate in that hospital.
 If the originating hospital is under SAB surveillance, then the patient episode of SAB is reported against the originating hospital.

 Almost all cases of SAB will be diagnosed when the patient is an admitted patient.
 However, the intention is that cases are reported whether they were determined to be associated with admitted patient care or non-admitted patient care in hospitals.
-There may be imprecise exclusion of some SAB cases due to the inherent difficulties in determining the origins of SAB episodes, such as those originating from non-hospital settings.
+Some SAB cases may be excluded due to the inherent difficulties in determining the origins of SAB episodes, such as those originating from non-hospital settings.
 However, it is likely that the number of cases incorrectly included or excluded would be small.

-The count of patient days (used in the denominator for performance indicator calculation) reflects the amount of admitted patient activity, but does not reflect the amount of non-admitted patient activity.
+While non-admitted patient episodes are included in the numerator for performance indicator calculations, the count of patient days (in the denominator) reflects the amount of admitted patient activity, but not the amount of non-admitted patient activity.
 The amount of hospital activity that patient days reflect varies among jurisdictions and over time because of variation in admission practices.

-The data have not been adjusted for differences in casemix among the states and territories or among hospital peer groups. ('Casemix' is a term that refers to the range and types of patients treated by a hospital or other health service.)
+The data have not been adjusted for differences in casemix among the states and territories or among hospital peer groups.
+'Casemix' is a term that refers to the range and types of patients treated by a hospital or other health service.
 For SAB, relevant aspects of casemix that could affect the risk of SAB for patients include patient comorbidities and procedures performed.